umaiskhan42/Breaking-reCAPTCHAv2_v2/README.md

 3. Download and set up Geckodriver:
    - Download Geckodriver from the official website: [Geckodriver Releases](https://github.com/mozilla/geckodriver/releases)
    - Extract the downloaded archive and add the path to the `geckodriver` executable to your system's PATH environment variable.

+# VPN
+### Connect your system to vpn.
+If not the code will still run.

 ## Usage
 - Run `solve_recaptcha.py` to solve a single reCAPTCHA challenge: